 If a real estate agent is showing you a property, how do you know he or she is really an agent?

 Make sure they email you from their company email address.
+Try to see where else their properties are listed.
+Real agents should be listed across the web and should be very easy to find.
 You can search the New York state database of real estate agents to make sure they are real estate agents, and that their license is up-to-date.
 Keep in mind that sometimes they may go by a different legal name or a different spelling; so, if you can’t find the agent, you can ask them directly what their official licensed name is.

 If you are considering subletting from someone, do you know if this person is on the lease?

 Ask them if they are on the lease!
 If they aren’t – in a roommate situation it is possible they aren’t – then you should request to see a copy of the lease.
 You can also see from the lease who the landlord is; you can try to confirm by doing a Google search that the landlord named on the lease indeed owns the building.
 However, the information is not always easy to find.
 Also, be aware that sometimes an LLC or Property Manager may be on the lease, so it can be a little tricky.
 That said, it is still something else that can give you greater security when deciding whether or not a listing is legitimate.